 Apart from producing professional-quality images, there is also a need to optimize images.
-Image optimization, such as using a plain white background or when you resize an image, helps shorten the page loading time thus enhancing the user experience while shopping.
+ECommerce image optimization is important as it helps shorten the page loading time, thus enhancing the user experience while shopping.

-Here are 10 ways where you can focus your photo editing needs towards having eCommerce optimized product photos:
+ECommerce image optimization is important.
+You’ll find in this article 10 ways where you can focus your photo editing needs towards having eCommerce-optimized product photos:

-It is typical to have the camera assign default names for your photos during product photography.
-If you are to optimize images for SEO, you need to change the file name, not only to organize your files but more on helping you rank up.
+Having your camera assign default names for your photos during product photography is important.
+If you are to conduct an eCommerce image optimization, you need to change the file name to help you organize your files and also help you rank your images in the search engines.

 Search engines crawl the image file names aside from the text content of a web page.
-It is a must that you have relevant keywords or use keyword patterns that customers usually make when searching for a certain product.
+You must have relevant keywords or use keyword patterns that customers usually make when searching for a certain product.

-A descriptive file name should be able to describe the item which paints a good mental picture for the product.
+Let’s take for example: if you are selling baking equipment, you shouldn’t stop keeping your file names as ‘cake pan 1,’ ‘cake pan 2,’ ‘cake pan 3,’ etc. A descriptive file name should be able to describe the item that paints a good mental picture of the product.
 For example: